schochastics/paperwizard/README.md

 ## Issues

 - spiegel.de [#1](https://github.com/schochastics/paperwizard/issues/1) [FIXED]
-  but does return author and datetime
+  but does not return author and datetime